Room: Le Labo, ground floor

 - Kätti Rob & Elisa Donders (Territorial Knowledge Department, perspective.brussels)

-Title: Brussels as neighbourhood city
+Title: Brussels as proximity city

 - Imre Keserű (Deputy Director of the Mobilise Research Group, VUB Brussels)